Akshaychavan10/Akshaychavan10.github.io/_posts/2023-10-06-11 Putting It All Together.md

 - A web server is software that listens for incoming connections and delivers web content using the HTTP protocol.
 - Common web server software includes Apache, Nginx, IIS, and NodeJS.
 Web servers serve files from a root directory defined in their settings.
-- For example, Nginx and Apache use /var/www/html in Linux, while IIS uses C:in Windows.
-When a file like http://www.example.com/picture.jpg is requested, the web server sends the corresponding file from its root directory.
+- For example, Nginx and Apache use `/var/www/html` in Linux, while IIS uses `C:in Windows`.
+When a file like `http://www.example.com/picture.jpg` is requested, the web server sends the corresponding file from its root directory.

 ### Virtual Host